 While performing those duties, I established myself as one of the premier published horse racing handicappers in the country.
 I won The Saratogian’s meet-long handicapping contest in 2015, and that year, my daily Pick Four tickets posted on the TVG blog returned an approximate profit of $500.
 Furthermore, my win selections on the TVG website connected at a 27% clip in 2016, and tickets posted to TVG.com in the first quarter of 2017 posted a highly positive rate of return.
 In the past, I have also produced and hosted HRTV.com’s Santa Anita Uncut, HRTV/TVG Extra, TVG’s “Pre-Game Periscope,” and video analyses posted on TVG’s Twitter feed.

-In 2017, I left TVG for the Daily Racing Form, where I currently serve as a Web Producer.
-My duties include serving as a primary manager for several of the company’s Twitter accounts, as well as maintaining pages on DRF.com and optimizing our online content to reach the most people possible.
+In 2017, I left TVG for the Daily Racing Form, where I served as a Web Producer.
 Furthermore, I continued my freelance work as a handicapper for The Saratogian, and my 128 winners at the 2017 meet led all public handicappers across the media.

 Following DRF transitioning me to part-time in September of 2018, I spent time with Outpost Capital as a Content Writer before moving on to work at Life Chiropractic College West.
 I currently work there as a Copy Editor/Multimedia Content Producer, and I greatly enjoy both what I do and the flexibility the job offers me.
 Away from work, I enjoy video games, good movies, old music, and the company of my cat, Elliot.
 I am in a happy relationship with the best third grade teacher on the planet (seriously, she’s amazing), and I’m a devout fan of the Los Angeles Angels and University of Michigan Wolverines.